isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``thread-pool-size``: 8 when using ``postgresql``.

-Another very important parameter is ``packet-queue-size``; in our tests we used it as a multiplier of ``thread-pool-size``.
+Another very important parameter is ``packet-queue-size``; in our benchmarks we used it as a multiplier of ``thread-pool-size``.
 The actual setting strongly depends on ``thread-pool-size``.

-We saw the best results in our tests with the following settings:
+We saw the best results in our benchmarks with the following settings:

 -  ``packet-queue-size``: 7 * ``thread-pool-size`` when using ``memfile`` for
    storing leases; in our case it was 7 * 4 = 28.
 This means that at any given